National Gallery of Art Archives

-Historical collections open for study in the Gallery Archives form a rich body of information about the museum’s past and the history and culture of the United States.
+Historical collections open for study in the National Gallery of Art Archives form a rich body of information about the museum’s past and the history and culture of the United States.
 Materials in the archives are in many documentary forms, including files, photographs, architectural drawings, oral history transcripts and recordings, and audio and video media.

 The archives holds records and documents that the museum created or received in the course of its programs, acquisitions, and activities, including: